sp-droid/showtime/content/blog/webgpu.md

 There are 3 different ways of tapping into the standard:

 - For the web* in JS, through the WebGPU JS API
-- For native apps in C++, through Dawn, developed by Google.
+- For native apps in C/C++, through Dawn, developed by Google.
 - For native apps in Rust, through WGPU, developed by Mozilla.

 *: It's also available for native apps through some of the JS runtime environments like Node.js